Arkansas Post: Second French ownership (1802–1804)

-United States ownership (1804–present)
+United States jurisdiction (1804–present)

 In 1804, Arkansas Post became a part of the United States as a result of the Louisiana Purchase from France.
 By the time the post was sold, it contained 30 houses in rows along two perpendicular streets.
 These were inhabited mostly by the post's ethnic French population.

 The American settlers predominately lived in the separate villages north of the post, although further American settlement began after purchase by the United States.
 Americans built new buildings in the main part of the post alongside French and Spanish ones.
 The post was guarded by Fort Madison, in use until 1810, when it was abandoned in turn due to erosion and flooding.

 In 1805, the U.S. government built a federal trading house at the north end of the post, operated by Jacob Bright.
-The location became a major frontier post for travelers heading west, with explorers such as Stephen Harriman Long and Thomas Nuttall passing through, althogut the government closed the federal house in 1810.
+The location became a major frontier post for travelers heading west, with explorers such as Stephen Harriman Long and Thomas Nuttall passing through, although the government closed the federal house in 1810.

 Arkansas Post was selected to be the capital of Arkansas County in 1813.
 In 1819, it was selected as the first capital of the new Arkansas Territory.
 It became the center of commercial and political life in Arkansas.
 The territory's first newspaper, the Arkansas Gazette, was founded in 1819 at the post by William E. Woodruff.

 A tavern owned by William Montgomery was operated at the post, in Bright's trading house, from 1819 to 1821.
 This structure also served as the meeting place for the first Arkansas Territorial General Assembly in February 1820.
 During its period as territorial capital, Arkansas Post grew substantially, and two towns were established near it.

 Gradually, settlement developed further into the Arkansas River Valley, and Little Rock became the territory's dominant settlement.
 When the territorial capital was moved there in 1821, the territory's major businesses and institutions moved as well.
 Arkansas Post lost much of its importance as a result.

 The settlement continued to be active as a river town through the 1840s after steamboat traffic increased on the rivers.
 A French entrepreneur, Colonel Frederick Notrebe, came to dominate commercial life at the post.
 His establishment consisted of a house, a store, a brick store, a warehouse, a cotton gin, and a press.
 In the 1840s, the post was expanded with several new buildings, including one to serve as the Arkansas Post Branch of the State Bank of Arkansas.
 By the 1850s, the post was in a period of decline, and the population shrank significantly.

 A well and cistern were built at the post in the early 1800s and remain intact at the memorial site to this day.